adtac/commento/README.md

 Commento is possible only because of its community.
 The project is still in beta and I'd be thankful for any contribution.
 Please go through the [development guidelines](docs/development.md) before you start.
 If you're a newcomer, you want to go through our [newcomer docs](docs/newcomers.md) first.
 Pick up any issue and hack away!

-If you have any questions, [ask away](https://gitter.im/commento-dev/commento)!
+If you have any questions, [please ask in our Gitter channel](https://gitter.im/commento-dev/commento).

 ### Sponsors